 A smile creates a friendly environment.

-Also recognize, a smile makes you more attractive.
+✅ A smile makes you more attractive.

 22) Perform Favors

-Make it a daily quest to perform at least five favors every day.
+Seek ways to perform at least five favors every day.

 For example, you might: